Why check DNSSEC?

 Action: Verify replication between your DNS servers.
 Force a zone transfer (AXFR/IXFR) if needed.
 Wait a few minutes, then rerun the test.

-# Check DS records at the parent
+# View the DS records published at the parent

 dig DS captaindns.com +short

-dig DNSKEY captaindns.com +dnssec +short
+dig DNSKEY captaindns.com +dnssec

-# Check RRSIG on a record
+# View the RRSIG on an A record

 dig A captaindns.com +dnssec